ziminl/py-seo/README.md

-# py-seo
-seo by python
+# seo docs and things i need to know and do

 https://www.jcchouinard.com/python-for-seo/